kroemerlab/ColocalizR/README.md

 devtools::install_github(c("kroemerlab/MetaxpR", "kroemerlab/MorphR", "kroemerlab/ColocalizR"))
 ```
-:warning: The latest version of EBImage is mandatory :warning:
+:warning: ColocalizR requires version 4.20.1 (or later) for EBImage :warning:

 ## Application
 Once installation is complete, you can run this line in the console to launch the app.